-Develop up to 250 two+-bedroom owner housing units, single family/townhomes, Community-wide, scattered sites or in a residential subdivision, with standard amenities, to meet the housing needs of families, individuals and persons with special needs.
+Develop a minimum of 250 two+-bedroom owner housing units, single family/townhomes, Community-wide, scattered sites or in a residential subdivision, with standard amenities, to meet the housing needs of families, individuals and persons with special needs.
 Program should be combined with a Workforce Employer Housing Assistance Program.